 When Dealers purchase Benchmark Bills and Short-Term Notes as principal for resale on a fixed price basis they may engage in certain transactions that stabilize the price of the Benchmark Bills and Short-Term Notes.
 Such transactions may consist of bids or purchases for the purpose of pegging, fixing or maintaining the price of the Benchmark Bills and Short-Term Notes.
-Such transactions with respect to the Benchmark Bills and Short-Term Notes may also include over-allotment transactions and purchases to cover short positions created by the Dealers in connection with an offering.
+Such transactions with respect to the Benchmark Bills and Short-Term Notes and Short-Term Notes is may also include over-allotment transactions and purchases to cover short positions created by the Dealers in connection with an offering.